2023 Best Design & Applied Arts Bachelor's Degree Schools in Michigan

 Full Design & Applied Arts at Ferris State University Report

-Oakland University landed the #9 spot in the 2023 rankings for the best bachelor’s degree design and applied arts programs.
-Located in the large suburb of Rochester Hills, Oakland is a public school with a fairly large student population.
+Oakland University ranked #9 on this year’s Best Design & Applied Arts Bachelor’s Degree Schools in Michigan list.
+Located in the suburb of Rochester Hills, Oakland is a public school with a large student population.

 On average, design graduates from Oakland take out $29,429 in student loans while working on their Bachelor's Degree.
 This translates to an average monthly loan payment of $241, based on a 10-year repayment plan.